Restream/reindexer/cpp_src/server/contrib/server.md

       }[]
       select_filter?: string[]
     }
-    // First field json path or index name for filter by two fields first_field?: string
-    // Second field json path or index name for filter by two fields second_field?: string
     // Subquery object.
 It must contain either 'select_filters' for the single field, single aggregation or must be matched against 'is null'/'is not null conditions'
     subquery: {
       // Namespace name